Cordillera People's Liberation Army

 The Cordillera People's Liberation Army (CPLA) was a militant organization based in the Cordillera region in the Philippines founded by Conrado Balweg.

+Background

+In 1979, the Itneg Catholic priest Conrado Balweg decided to join the New People's Army of the Communist Party of the Philippines in response of abuses against the Itneg people by the Marcos administration, which wanted to promote the interests of the Cellophil Resources Corporation.
+Balweg had also been inspired by the heroism of tribal leader Macli-ing Dulag who was killed at around that time.
+Dulag had opposed the Chico River Dam Project, a plan of the government to build a hydroelectric dam in the Cordilleras.

+By the early 1980s, the Armed Forces of the Philippines had tagged Balweg as its most-wanted man, with a bounty of ₱200,000.

+As the mid-1980s approached, however, Balweg increasingly found himself in disagreement with the Communist Party.

 Formation

-In 1986, the CPLA broke away from the communist New People's Army (NPA), criticizing the latter for its incompetence in pursuing its goals.
+Balweg and fellow priest Bruno Ortega broke away from the NPA and formed the Cordillera People’s Liberation Army (CPLA) in 1986, criticizing the NPA for its incompetence in pursuing its goals.

-The formation of the CPLA also saw the merger of the Tingguian Liberation Force, a splinter group from NPA Abra to form the Cordillera organization.
+The formation of the CPLA saw the merger of the Tingguian Liberation Force, a splinter group from NPA Abra to form the Cordillera organization.
 Their goal was to fight for the self-determination of the people of Cordillera.

 Mount Data Peace Accord

 In September 13, 1986, the CPLA and the Government of the Philippines made a "sipat" (ceasefire) at Mt.
 Data Hotel, in Bauko, Mountain Province.
 The agreement between the two entities was called the 1986 Mount Data Peace Accord.

 Assassination of Conrado Balweg

 In 1999, the organization's founder, Conrado Balweg, was assassinated by the NPA.

 2011 closure agreement

 A closure agreement between the CPLA and the Government of the Philippines was signed on July 4, 2011, at the Rizal Hall in Malacañang Palace.
 The agreement called for the disarmament of the group, the reintegration of the militants into mainstream society and the conversion of the militant group into a socio-economic organization.